KuhlTime/bachelor-thesis/content/03_capabilities.md

 ## Trigger

 This application runs on the operators desktop inside the dispatchment center.
-Whenever a worker calls in to enter a confined space and gets approval from the operators they are able to press a button that send that status change to all running *Terminal* applications inside the vehicles.
+Whenever a worker calls in to enter a confined space and gets approval by the operators they are able to press a button that send that status change to all running *Terminal* applications inside the vehicles.

-As the software is not allowed on the main dispatchment devices this application will most likely run external Microsoft Surface Pro tablets running Windows 10 standing next to the dispatchment screens of the operators. @bellefleur_2022_in
+As the software is not allowed on the main dispatchment devices this application will most likely run externaly on a Microsoft Surface Pro tablet running Windows 10. @bellefleur_2022_in

 ![Dispatchment Center Campbell River - Source: NI911 @ni911_contact](images/cr-dispatchment-center.jpg)